cportner/sexSelectionSpacing/ReadMe.md

 Make sure you do not have your profile automatically change working directory (to something like cd ~/data for example).
 If you do, make will not run the Stata files correctly.

 Finally, make sure you install the user generated packages detailed in the `ReadMe.md` file in the `code` directory.
+The bootstrap code will not run without these.

 The PDF of final paper is created using XeLaTeX with the TeX Gyre Pagella fonts.
 The fonts are freely available here:
 - [Math font](http://www.gust.org.pl/projects/e-foundry/tg-math/index_html)
 - [Text font](http://www.gust.org.pl/projects/e-foundry/tex-gyre/pagella)

+If you are on a Mac, the easiest approach is to download the OTF files, then open Font Book and add the font files that way.